Kindyz/CBSI-debug/README.md

 # Welcome to CBSI!
-**Contrast-free BBB Status Identification model (CBSI)** is a generative diffusion AI that can identify BBB status with high accuracy using non-contrast MR images including T1 and T2-FLAIR MR scans.
+**Contrast-free BBB Status Identification model (CBSI)** is a generative diffusion AI that can identify BBB status with high accuracy using non-contrast MR images, including T1 and T2-FLAIR MR scans.

 <img src="https://github.com/SMU-MedicalVision/CBSI-master/blob/main/sample_images/Framework.png" width="800px">

-This repository contains the code to our paper "Contrast-free identification of glioma blood-brain barrier status via generative diffusion AI and non-contrast MRI".
+This repository contains the code of our paper "Contrast-free identification of glioma blood-brain barrier status via generative diffusion AI and non-contrast MRI".